 Your current customers are important to your business and they are also a source of valuable information for your content creation strategy.
 You don’t want to annoy them, but you can also reach out in a few different ways to ask for information:

 Surveys have a notoriously low response rate, but the information you do get from them can still be useful.
+They’re a great way to gather webinar feedback from your audience and can be useful in getting feedback in general.
 They’re also a non-invasive way to ask your current customers some questions that they can answer when it’s convenient for them and in a no-pressure environment.

 You can even make the responses anonymous to allow them to be completely honest without feeling like they have to hold back because their name is attached to their response.
 Using these responses, you can generate content ideas that will resonate with your audience.